anders-biostat/linked-charts/docs/rlc/tutorials/inputs.md

 plot. `updateOnly` here is an optional parameter that tells LinkedCharts to change only styling of points, but not there position of number.
 In some cases, it may safe performance time.

-Not so obvious thing here, is why we defined `id` of the `lc_input` block.
+Not so obvious thing here, is why we defined `chartId` of the `lc_input` block.
 As you can see, we put in the same table cell `A2` as the set of checkboxes.
 By default, LinkedCharts set an ID of each chart the same as ID of its container (`A2` in this case).
 But since we already have a chart with ID `A2`, this will cause replacing our checkboxes with a text field.
 To avoid that we explicitly specify another ID.
 Now, text field is added under the checkboxes.